List of The Young and the Restless characters introduced in the 1970s: Vanessa Prentiss

-Vanessa Prentiss first appeared in May 28, 1976 and was portrayed by K.T.
+Vanessa Prentiss first appeared on May 28, 1976, and was portrayed by K.T.
 Stevens.
 She would later become widely known for being an archenemy of Lorie Brooks.
 In 1981, Stevens departed from the role when the character committed suicide to frame Lorie for her murder.

 Vanessa was the mother of Lance and Lucas Prentiss.
 During the first year she was introduced, the lower part of her face was concealed with a veil because of a scar she received in about 1972 while rescuing Lance from a fire, which was accidentally caused by Lucas, who ran off after feeling guilty over the accident.
 Embarrassed by her condition, Vanessa never ventured into public.
 Vanessa was strongly against Lance's relationship with Lorie Brooks, whom she immediately took a disliking to upon their first meeting as she wanted Lance to pursue Lorie's sister Leslie, who met Lance first when on vacation in Paris.
 Vanessa then began her long tenure of conspiring to get Lorie out of Lance's life in order to get Lance and Leslie together.
 Pressured by Lorie to have cosmetic surgery, a resentful Vanessa unveiled her scars to Lorie.
 Vanessa later bought a revolver and planned to get even with Lorie after getting her to take off her veil revealing her scar.
 Unaware that Vanessa was out to get her, Lorie convinced Vanessa to consult a plastic surgeon.
 After the death of Lorie's mother Jennifer, she started feeling closer to Vanessa and set out to find Vanessa's son, Lucas.
 After Lorie found Lucas and brought him to Genoa City, Vanessa was astonished to her son for the first time in years and vetoed his plan to leave town.
 Vanessa was grateful to Lorie for bringing Lucas back into her life.
 Persuaded by Lucas, Vanessa underwent successful surgery for her scars.
 Vanessa was later shocked to learn that Lucas had married Leslie.
 After it was learned that Vanessa's disfiguring scars were a thing of the past, she went out in public for the first time without the veil.